playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/first-person-camera.md

 },
 ~~~

 In the update method we update the orientation and the position of the camera.
-First we set the Euler Angles (see the [Entities intro][entities_intro] for more about Eulers) using the values that are updated by mouse events.
+First we set the Euler Angles (see the [Entities intro][6] for more about Eulers) using the values that are updated by mouse events.
 Then we check for keyboard input.
 We're listening for the four arrow keys and if they are pressed we translate the Entity in local space.
 We use local space because we always want to move forward/back or left/right relative to the direction the camera is facing.

 ## Summary